zheng0xd/JATIC-internal-docs/docs/process/dev/roles.md

 # Team Roles & Responsibilities

 Our program uses a common framework for roles and responsibilities in each development team, closely following the scrum methodology.

-This document outlines these roles and their responsibilities, including the areas where they have been tailored to the program's specific context.
-Each team must implement these roles, particularly a team scrum master and product owner.
+This page outlines these roles and their responsibilities, including the areas where they have been tailored to the program's specific context.

 All of the blocks below are quotes from [Atlassian's Scrum Roles](https://www.atlassian.com/agile/scrum/roles).

+!!! note

+    Each team must have these roles, particularly a team scrum master and product owner.

 ## Development team